From avocado wedding cakes to interactive ceremonies, millennials have well and truly revolutionized the wedding industry.

 Think about it, it is next to impossible to upstage any bride on her wedding day, regardless of the colour that you wear as a guest.

-...That said, maybe just don't do an Aunt Sarah and arrive to the ceremony in an actual wedding dress.
+...That said, maybe just don't do an Aunt Sarah and arrive at the ceremony in an actual wedding dress.